 WTC is a grassroots community of intersectional feminists.
-We have three part-time staff members who keep us in line, but our work is delivered by an amazing community of self-identifying women who contribute their energy, time and passion as volunteers.
+We have part-time staff members who keep us in line, but our work is delivered by an amazing community of self-identifying women who contribute their energy, time and passion as volunteers.

 Meet Our Board Members

 Meet Our Volunteers

 These wonderful individuals are involved in everything from running our communications platforms, to developing strategy for the next Hot Pink Paper campaign, to helping us with grant applications.
 We are so grateful to everyone who contributes as a part of the WTC community.

 Lucy is currently an undergraduate student in the fields of Gender, Race, Sexuality, and Social Justice Studies and Sociology at the University of British Columbia.
 She is deeply passionate about intersectional feminism, progressive politics, community planning, and mental health.
 In her free time, she enjoys roaming the great outdoors, travelling, spending time with her black lab Charlie, and devouring spicy tuna rolls.